MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

    > [!div class="mx-imgBorder"]
    > ![Advanced find](media/assign3.png "advacned find")

-2. From the list of records, select the records that you want to reassign and then select **Assign Accounts**.
+2. From the list of records, select the records that you want to reassign and then select the assign option.

    > [!div class="mx-imgBorder"]
    > ![Reassign a record using advanced find](media/assign4.png "Reassign a record using advacned find")

- ## Reassign all records for a user (for admins)
+ ## Reassign all records (for admins)

  A admin can reassign all record for a user from the admin Setting area.